oweb36/mws-docs/Characters/Air Conditioners/Avxy.md

 He is black if skin color matters.

 ## Personality
+TLDR: Smug little edgy dude.
+Not evil, but teenager edginess makes him rude and word unfriendly.
+Guy just provokes people to ragebait them, by doing anything possible.
+Name caller, doesn't care if its offensive.
+No plans of leading.
+Not evil, and no physical violence.
+Anti racist, and rant on racism because he is black.

 Smug and cocky.
 Avxy has that stereotypical edgy teenager personality.
 He is actually not evil, but is just edgy.
 He is not nice and kind, but is quite rude and umm, not so nice with words.